Henry Jones Sr.

-Professor Henry Walton Jones Sr. is a fictional character in the Indiana Jones franchise.
+Professor Henry Walton Jones, Sr. is a fictional character in the Indiana Jones franchise.
 He is the Scottish father of Indiana Jones and is a professor of medieval studies at Princeton University.
-Alongside his academic teachings, Jones Sr. is an author of many books and a professional speaker of his historical subject at many conferences throughout the world.
+Alongside his academic teachings, Jones Sr. is an author of many books and a professional speaker on his historical subject at many conferences throughout the world.
 His relationship to his son in the franchise is noted as indifferent due to conflicts on their approaches to their situations, despite the fondness they share for history and archaeology.
-Throughout much of his life, he dedicated his research into the fabled Holy Grail of Christian legends.
+Much of his life was dedicated to research into the Holy Grail of Christian legend.

 Sean Connery portrays Dr. Jones in his debut in the 1989 film Indiana Jones and the Last Crusade, while Lloyd Owen portrays him in The Young Indiana Jones Chronicles.
 Alongside appearances in live-action media, the character has featured in Indiana Jones novels and comic books.

 Characterization

 The father of renowned archaeologist Indiana Jones, Henry was born in Scotland on December 12, 1872.
-He is a professor of medieval literature, having received his degree from the University of Oxford on June 5, 1899 and is, according to his son, "the (professor) the students hope they don't get".
+Having received his degree from the University of Oxford in 1893, he is a professor of medieval literature at Princeton University – according to his son, "the one the students hope they don't get".

 A driven man, Henry is fascinated by the search for the Holy Grail, keeping all the clues he found regarding its whereabouts in his Grail diary.
 He is presumably a Christian (although his denomination is unclear), made evident by his intolerance of his son using Jesus' name in vain, slapping the younger Henry across the face when he does so and telling him, "That's for blasphemy!"

 Seemingly finding parenting difficult, Henry Sr. mostly bonded with his son through their mutual fascination with history.
 After the death of his wife Anna from influenza in 1912, the gulf between father and son grew to the point where they rarely spoke.
-Henry claims this was a way of teaching his son "self reliance", while Indiana felt that his father simply cared more about his intellectual pursuits than about his own son, saying: "What you taught me, was that I was less important to you than some people who'd been dead for 500 years in another country."
+Henry claims this was a way of teaching his son "self-reliance", while Indiana felt that his father simply cared more about his intellectual pursuits than about his own son, saying: "What you taught me was that I was less important to you than some people who'd been dead for five hundred years in another country."
 When Henry explains that the search for the Grail is "a race against evil", Indy lashes out at him: "This is an obsession, Dad!
 I never understood it!
 Never!"
 To Indiana's constant exasperation, Henry refers to his son only as "Junior" until the end of The Last Crusade, when he finally relents and calls him "Indiana" when he convinces him to let the Grail go.
 (Indiana later calls his own son "Junior".)